Whopper: Product description

 The Whopper is a hamburger consisting of a flame-grilled 4 oz beef patty, sesame seed bun, mayonnaise, lettuce, tomato, pickles, ketchup, and sliced onion.
-Optional ingredients such as American cheese, bacon, mustard, guacamole or jalapeño peppers may be added upon request.
+Optional ingredients such as American cheese, bacon, mustard, guacamole or jalapeño peppers may be added upon request (with optional additions varying depending on region and availability).
 Regional and international condiments include BBQ sauce and salsa.
 Burger King will also add any condiment it sells upon request, as per its long-standing slogan "Have It Your Way".
 It is available with one, two or three beef patties and in a smaller version called the Whopper Jr, or without meat in a version called the Veggie Whopper.
 The Australian franchise of Burger King, Hungry Jack's, sells its veggie burger sandwich as the Veggie Whopper.
-Additionally, Burger King has sold several different promotional varieties throughout the years as limited time offerings (LTO).
+Additionally, Burger King has sold several different promotional varieties throughout the years as limited-time offerings (LTO).
 With the addition of hot dogs to the company's menu in February 2016, Burger King began testing its first major variant called the Whopper Dog in May of the same year across various regions within the United States.
 The new dog featured a grilled Oscar Mayer hot dog with all of the ingredients featured on the Whopper sandwich.

 In February 2020, Burger King accounted that it would remove artificial preservatives, colors, and flavors from the Whopper by the end of 2020.

 There are localized versions of the Whopper in several of its international operations, such as the teriyaki Whopper in Japan or the LTO Canadian Whopper.
 Following its entry in India, to accommodate cultural taboos of India related to beef, the chain has eliminated beef Whopper from its menu and instead introduced mutton Whopper, veggie Whopper, and the chicken Whopper.